Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

 ### The subplot kicks in, introducing a character who helps the hero in their transformation

 * The B story, or subplot, is introduced fairly early and continues to run alongside the main plot for most of its duration.
-The B story usually involves a character (romantic interest / mentor / foil) who’s integral to helping the hero undergo their transformation.
+The B story usually involves a character (romantic interest/mentor / foil) who’s integral to helping the hero undergo their transformation.

   **Example: `"Interstellar"`**